CUET Geography Syllabus 2025

 Fundamentals of Human Geography

-• Human development – concept; international comparisons, selected indicators.
+• Human development – concept; selected indicators, international comparisons.

-• Secondary activities – concept; people engaged in secondary activities – some examples from selected countries; manufacturing: agro-processing, household, small scale, large scale;
+• Secondary activities – concept; manufacturing; agro-processing, household, small scale, large scale industries.

-• Tertiary activities – concept; services; trade, transport, and communication; people engaged in tertiary activities – examples from selected countries;
+• Tertiary activities – some examples from selected countries;

 • Quaternary activities – concept; knowledge-based industries; people engaged in quaternary activities – some examples from selected countries.